vittascience/OpenSTEAM-LMS/README.md

 VS_REPLY_TO_NAME=Support # it can be Support,Contact or something else
 VS_SET_FROM=your_website.com

+# set the default student name to every classroom to be created
+VS_DEMOSTUDENT=vittademo

 # path to use for the activity logger(ie: routing/Routing.php)
 VS_LOG_PATHH=/logs/log.log